SKY-ALIN/regta/docs/source/user_guide/make_jobs.rst

 Process-Based Job
 -----------------
-Use :class:`regta.process_job` to build job with this type.
-See example of how to predict weather by temperature (this is not good example of ML task, but is ok to demonstrate how to use process-based job) using prepared ML model on send result into Telegram channel:
+Use :class:`regta.process_job` to build jobs with this type.
+See an example of how to predict the weather by temperature (this is not a good example of a ML task, but is ok to demonstrate how to use a process-based job) using prepared ML model and send the result on a Telegram channel:

 .. code-block:: python